gwastro/pycbc/docs/workflow/pycbc_make_inference_workflow.rst

     niterations = 320

     [pegasus_profile-inference]
+    ; pegasus profile for inference nodes
     condor|universe = local
     condor|request_memory = 150000

     [inference_acf]
-    ymax = 1.1
+    ; command line options use --help for more information ymax = 1.1
     ymin = -1.1

     [inference_acl]
+    ; command line options use --help for more information

     [inference_posterior]
+    ; command line options use --help for more information

     [inference_prior]
+    ; command line options use --help for more information

     [inference_rate]
+    ; command line options use --help for more information

     [inference_samples]
+    ; command line options use --help for more information

     [inference_table]
+    ; command line options use --help for more information

     [plot_spectrum]
+    ; command line options use --help for more information

 ============================
 Inference configuration file